Shendidy/CV/README.md

 Coming to the coding community from the construction industry with a BSc. in civil engineering and where I held the position of project manager for more than 10 years without finding joy and only succeeded due to my dedication and strive to success rather than passion and innovation.
 Now I’m so determined to live my life doing what I enjoy the most, developing any and all types of software, while working with a team of likeminded people that enjoy putting their brains together to solve problems and deliver a perfect product.

 I am a conscientious and hardworking person who’s also able to operate with people at all levels within an organisation and able to gain people's respect and trust.
 Positive, analytical, problem solving thinker, and quick learner.
-Equally happy to develop and grow within a project or undertake a one and produce the desired results within a specific time frame, while keeping my company’s interests fulfilled and keeping accurate and detailed records of claims or variations leading situations.
+Equally happy to develop and grow within a project or undertake one and produce the desired results within a specific time frame, while keeping my company’s interests fulfilled and keeping accurate and detailed records of claims or variations leading situations.

 Possessing strong communication, planning, management, and organisational skills gained over several years of professional hard work in the UK, and the Middle East.
 With the ability to work and integrate in the most challenging and multi-cultural environments, and to develop a great rapport with my colleagues and clients alike.